 Chandramouli says – When I see youngsters today chasing careers they, often look like the rabbit from the story.
 They get out of the block in a hurry, want a frenetic pace of career growth in the initial stage, and then lose steam where it matters, near the finish line.

 You have to be very careful about your early career.
-Let’s take your work life is about 40 years, so the first 20 years set up for your next 20 years.
-Like some people, they work tough first 20 years and then don’t work hard in the next 20 years because the first 20 years is easy to grow up.
+Let’s take your work life is about 40 years, so the first 20 years are set up for your next 20 years.
+Like some people, they work tough the first 20 years and then don’t work hard in the next 20 years because the first 20 years are easy to grow up.
 As you can struggle and your body will reciprocate well.
-In early 20 you will get more people to help you out as you will be young and energetic you can always seek help from your seniors.
+In your early 20 you will get more people to help you out as you will be young and energetic you can always seek help from your seniors.
 But once you become a senior, it will be hard for you to seek help if someone younger than you stays in a higher position.